 I also stopped wearing foundation and I like the way I look better without it.
 I use concealer, I have to.
 I use concealer and I have to fill in my brows and mascara.
 I only do liner when I’m going to be on TV or something, and I don’t even wear lipstick any more.
 I don’t wear lipstick or foundation any more.
 It’s just organic for me now.
 I do blush and if I don’t have blush… pinch and then you’re good.

+You’ve talked a lot about loving the lines on your face.
+How did you embrace them?
 Well, it’s not just that I like lines on the face, I like it much better than the alternative.
 I mean, I see all these pictures of women who’ve had, you know, there are some people that had great Botox.
 I know. but there’s a lot of people that haven’t and like there’s an eyebrow going this way and the other one’s going this way and it’s like it doesn’t look authentic.
 I wish that there was something you could just rub on and it would go away and it wouldn’t be poison and it wouldn’t mess you up.
 I tried it a couple times and I just hated it.
 Hated it.
 I just didn’t feel authentic.
 So I prefer lines over overdone faces.
 But I will do every laser in the book, I just wish that I was an editor again to get it for free because it’s really expensive.
 But I will try all of that because I do believe that those things really are amazing.
 You look exactly the same, you just look tighter and brighter and better.
 And I go in the sun.
 I put sunscreen on but I go in the sun.

+Are you a mineral sunscreen fan or chemical?
 No. I just whatever, like sports stuff, I just spray on me or something.

+What kind of sunscreen do you like to wear under makeup?
 You know what?
 None of it really sits well under makeup because it’s kind of have something in it.
 One of the doctors in the book, Dr. Amy Shaw who’s a holistic doctor, actually brought me a bag of [zinc oxide].
 It cost her five dollars and she said all of her derm friends are taking this powder and mixing it in with their moisturizer and making your own.
 It’s a full block.
 It’s like putting zinc on your nose… I think a little more information has to be told to me, which is how much do you put in?
 People don’t realize that whatever sunscreens you buy, a year from the day you buy them they’ve lost a lot of their effectiveness.
 So how many times do you buy sunscreen in July and August and then now you pull them out again?
 So I started with a pen just writing the dates on them.

+So what I bought last summer isn’t good anymore?
 Well, it’s not as good.
 But look, I think everyone needs some sun and I think you need to check.
 It’s common sense.
 You just need to not be in the sun at hot times in the middle of the day, wear a hat, moisturize, and just you don’t want to look like the people that have over tanned their skin, though I do love freckles.
 The sun makes you feel good, and by the way?
 My skin looks good when I get a little sun.
 And I have a place in the Bahamas now so every couple months I go and okay, I don’t sit there baking but I go for walks in the morning, and there’s days when I forget to put sunscreen on.
 You know, 7:30 in the morning but by the time you’re home by 9 it’s a little sunny.